Toad Ramsey

 Thomas H. "Toad" Ramsey (August 8, 1864 – March 27, 1906) was an American Major League Baseball player who pitched in the majors from 1885 to 1890.
-Ramsey spent his entire career in the American Association, split between two different teams.
-He played for the Louisville Colonels and St. Louis Browns.
-He is sometimes credited with inventing a pitch, the knuckleball.
-He was one of the top pitchers in the Association for more than two years, with statistics that put him in the top five in multiple pitching categories.
+Ramsey spent his entire career in the American Association, split between playing for the Louisville Colonels and St. Louis Browns.
+He is sometimes credited with inventing a pitch, the knuckleball, and was one of the top pitchers in the Association for more than two years, with statistics that put him in the top five in multiple pitching categories.

 Career

 Louisville

 Born in Indianapolis, Indiana, and a former bricklayer, Ramsey is credited as the inventor of the knuckleball pitch.
 He had severed the tendon in the index finger of his pitching hand with a trowel.
 The result was that Ramsey's pitches had a natural knuckleball motion.
 He threw with a fastball motion, holding the ball with his index finger retracted, since he could not straighten it, and with just his finger tip on the ball.
-Some historians have disputed that he threw a knuckleball in the modern sense, in that his ball movement was like what is now known as knuckle curve.
+Some historians have disputed he actually threw a knuckleball in the modern sense, in that his ball movement was like what is now known as a knuckle curve.

 While playing for the Chattanooga Lookouts of the Southern League, Ramsey pitched a no-hitter on May 30, 1885, against the Nashville Americans in a road game where only three players reached base, two via walks and one on an error.
 On August 29, Chattanooga traded him to Louisville Colonels of the American Association in exchange for John Connor and $750.
-He was brought in to spell star pitcher Guy Hecker, who had a sore arm, and made his major league debut on September 5, in a complete game 4-3 loss to the St. Louis Browns.
-In that first season with the Colonels, he started nine games, completing them all with a 3-6 win–loss record.
+He was brought in to spell star pitcher Guy Hecker, who had a sore arm, and made his major league debut on September 5, in a complete game 4–3 loss to the St. Louis Browns.
+In that first season with the Colonels, he started nine games, completing them all with a 3–6 win–loss record.